feimosi/frameworks-code-comparison/README.md

 ### React

 There's no special injection mechanism.
-For dependency management, ES2015 modules are used.
+ES2015 modules are used for dependency management.

 ```jsx
 import Logger from 'utils/logger'